Saucy Skillet Lasagna

 - 1 package (9 ounces) no-cook lasagna noodles

-- 1 cup (4 ounces) shredded part-skim mozzarella cheese, optional
+- 1 cup shredded part-skim mozzarella cheese, optional

-- In a large skillet, cook beef over medium heat until no longer pink; drain.
+- In a large skillet, cook beef over medium heat 6-8 minutes or until no longer pink, breaking into crumbles; drain.
 Transfer to a large bowl; stir in tomatoes.
 In a small bowl, combine eggs and ricotta cheese.

 - Return 1 cup meat mixture to the skillet; spread evenly.
 Layer with 1 cup ricotta mixture, 1-1/2 cups marinara sauce and half of the noodles, breaking noodles to fit as necessary.
 Repeat layers.
 Top with remaining marinara sauce.

 - Bring to a boil.
 Reduce heat; simmer, covered, 15-17 minutes or until noodles are tender.
 Remove from heat.
 If desired, sprinkle with mozzarella cheese.
 Let stand 2 minutes or until cheese is melted.

 Nutrition Facts1 serving: 430 calories, 18g fat (8g saturated fat), 108mg cholesterol, 750mg sodium, 41g carbohydrate (11g sugars, 4g fiber), 27g protein.

 Dec 30, 2019

 Simpler than oven-baked lasagna.
 Just make sure the no-cook noodles are completely covered by meat mixture and marinara sauce so they cook completely.
 Definitely needs the mozzarella cheese on top.
 Some parmesan mixed into the layers would add some different cheese flavor, too.